commitizen-tools/commitizen/README.rst

 About
 ==========

-This is an interactive tool to commit based on some rules (like conventional commits).
+Interactive tool to commit based on established rules (like conventional commits).

 It comes with some defaults commit styles, like conventional commits and jira and it's easily extendable.

 It's useful for teams, because it is possible to standardize the commiting style.

+Also includes an automatic version bump system based on semver.

 Installation